 The watercraft is equipped with fuel filter screens on the fuel outlet assembly to prevent dirt or other foreign material from entering the carburetor.

-Clean the screens in accordance with the Periodic Maintenance Chart.
+Have your Kawasaki JET SKI dealer inspect and clean the screens in accordance with the Periodic Maintenance Chart.